 However, they offer higher rates, usually following a tiered-rate structure (meaning the more you deposit, the more you earn).

-• Good interest rates: MMAs offer better rates than typical checking accounts and even some savings accounts.
+| Good interest rates: MMAs offer better rates than typical checking accounts. | Lower rates than other products: HYSAs or CDs may offer higher rates. |

-• Minimum balance requirements: In most cases, banks require higher balances to open the account, earn interest, and avoid fees.
+| Accounts are insured: MMAs are eligible for FDIC/NCUA insurance. | Minimum balance requirements: In most cases, banks require higher balances to open the account, earn interest, and avoid fees. |

-• Limited transactions: Typically, MMAs limit the number of transfers or withdraws to six a month, which may exclude electronic transfers depending on the institution.
+| Easier access: MMAs have debit cards or checks, for easier access to your funds. | Limited transactions: Typically, MMAs limit transfers or withdrawals to six per month, and may exclude electronic transfers depending on the institution. |

 Best suited for